Skip to main content

 What about the OTel InfluxDB receiver?

-The influxdbreceiver in the OTel Collector Contrib is for receiving InfluxDB line protocol writes — it acts as an InfluxDB-compatible write endpoint, not a metrics scraper.
-To monitor InfluxDB itself, use the Prometheus receiver as shown in this guide.
+The influxdbreceiver in the Collector Contrib receives InfluxDB line-protocol writes - it acts as an InfluxDB-compatible write endpoint, not a metrics scraper.
+To monitor InfluxDB itself, use the prometheus receiver as shown here.

 What's Next?

-• Monitor More Components: Add monitoring for PostgreSQL, MySQL, and other components
+• Monitor More Components: Add monitoring for PostgreSQL and other data infrastructure.

 Was this page helpful?